 5. How do you manage time to run your blog efficiently?

 Time will run out, it won’t stop from anyone.

 I have to find the time and spend it on my blog.
 Excuses never work in blogging.

-I spend few hours daily on my blogs.
+I spend a few hours daily on my blogs.
 If it is a blog post, I don’t try to wind it up on a single day.
 I structure the blog post and write on it in the intervals.
-Ultimately the end of the week I have a blog post ready to publish.
+Ultimately at the end of the week I have a blog post ready to publish.